Hridhyanth/soc-design-and-planning-vsd/README.md

-# soc-design-and-planning-vsd
+# soc-design-and-planning-new
-Code to Chip: An open-source RTL-to-GDSII journey with OpenLANE &amp; Sky130 PDK | VSD SoC Design and Planning Workshop
+From RTL to Reality — physical design with OpenLANE &amp; Sky130 PDK | VSD SoC Design and Planning Workshop
 # Digital VLSI SoC Design and Planning — RTL to GDSII

-> Over two weeks, this workshop — organised by VSD (VLSI System Design) and NASSCOM — walked me through the entire RTL-to-GDSII flow
-> for digital VLSI SoC design.
-> This repo captures my daily lab work,
-> outputs, and the most important things I learned.
+> Organised by VSD (VLSI System Design) in partnership with NASSCOM, this two-week workshop covered the full RTL-to-GDSII flow for digital VLSI SoC design from the ground up.
+What you'll find here is my personal documentation — lab runs, results, and the key ideas I took away from each day.

 ---

-## Day 1 — Inception of Open-Source EDA, OpenLANE & Sky130 PDK
+ ## Day 1 — Getting Started with OpenLANE, Sky130 PDK & Open-Source EDA

 #### Understanding the Chip Package

-What most people call "the chip" on a circuit board is actually its package — a protective shell wrapped around the real silicon underneath.
-The actual die sits inside, and it talks to the outside world through wire bonding: a set of extremely fine wires linking the die's pads to the metal pins of the package.
+- The component we casually point to as "the chip" on any circuit board is really just its outer packaging — a protective enclosure housing the actual silicon die within.
+The die itself communicates with the outside world through wire bonding, where hair-thin metallic wires bridge the die's bonding pads to the exposed pins of the package.

 #### Inside the Chip: Core, Pads, and Die

-Strip away the package and look at the silicon itself: every signal entering or leaving the chip passes through pads arranged around its edge.
-The space inside those pads — where the actual logic lives and does its work — is called the core.
-Core plus pads together make up the die, which is the basic physical unit that comes off a fabrication line.
+Peel back the package and the silicon die reveals itself: all electrical signals travelling in or out of the chip must pass through pads lined along its periphery.
+Everything enclosed within those pads — the logic gates, flip-flops, and interconnects doing the real work — belongs to the core.
+The die, which is the unit that gets cut from a silicon wafer, is simply the core and pads taken together.

-- **Foundry** —  fabrication facility that actually manufactures the silicon.
-- **Foundry IPs** — that demand deep, process-specific know-how to design correctly (e.g., PLLs, SRAMs)
+- Foundry — the manufacturing plant where silicon wafers are processed and chips are physically built.
+- Foundry IPs — specialized blocks like PLLs and SRAMs that require intimate knowledge of the fabrication process to implement correctly.
-- **Macros** — are reusable digital logic blocks that don't carry that same process-level complexity.
+- Macros — pre-designed, reusable blocks of purely digital logic that plug into a design without any process-level complexity.

 #### From Software to Silicon — The ISA Bridge

-From Code to Hardware — Bridging Software and Silicon

-A C program doesn't run on silicon directly — it passes through several layers of translation first:
+Layers of Translation Between Software and Hardware

-1. A compiler turns the C source into assembly instructions targeting a specific instruction set, such as RISC-V.
+- A compiler takes the original C source and converts it into architecture-specific assembly, targeting an instruction set like RISC-V that the target processor understands.
-2. An assembler converts that assembly into raw machine code: the actual 0s and 1s the hardware understands.
+- An assembler then reduces that human-readable assembly down to binary machine code — the raw sequence of 1s and 0s that the processor actually executes.
-3. For that machine code to mean anything, the processor itself must have an RTL implementation of the instruction set baked into its logic.
+- For those binary instructions to have any meaning in hardware, the processor must be built around an RTL description that faithfully implements the same instruction set the compiler targeted.
-4. That RTL is then synthesized and carried through the full place-and-route flow until it becomes an actual physical layout.
+- That RTL description is then pushed through synthesis and a full place-and-route flow, eventually becoming the physical transistor-level layout that gets fabricated onto silicon.

-In short, the operating system, compiler, and assembler form the bridge connecting what a programmer writes to what the hardware ultimately executes.

 #### Why Open-Source EDA Matters